arbiolderrick/Portfolio/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

 ~Exploration Analysis - Colleges with Best ROI
-Main Question: Which region in teh U.S offers the most ROI post graduation ?
+Main Question: Which region in teh U.S offers the most ROI post graduation?
 Using api data from collegescorecard.ed.gov I wanted to see which regions in the U.S contain the colleges with the best ROI.
 Analysis of this data can showcase trends in jobs in certain states and hireable/competitive majors.
 -------------------------------------------------------------------------------------------------------------------------------------------